riceissa/issarice.com/wiki/product-reviews.md

 This is an incomplete list of products I have bought along with what I thought of the purchase.

+I don't use affiliate links, am not getting paid in any way to write these reviews, am not affiliated with any of the brands or product sellers, etc. These reviews are just my opinion as a consumer.

 # Lenovo ThinkPad X220

 Purchased on eBay in 2015.